 - Published date:

-We're expanding the British Library’s campus in St Pancras, London
+We're expanding our campus in St Pancras, London

 What we will do

-Our mission is to adapt and expand the St Pancras site, making it one of the UK’s most open, creative and innovative public spaces for the 21st century.
-The objectives include:
+Our mission is to adapt and expand our St Pancras site, making it one of the UK’s most open, creative and innovative public spaces for the 21st century.

-- more exhibition spaces, increasing public access to the Library's vast world-class collections
+- more exhibition spaces, increasing public access to our vast world-class collections

 - new facilities for learners of all ages, with expanded programmes for schools, colleges, families, adult learners and local communities